iTwin/itwinjs-core/docs/learning/tutorials/hello-world-viewer.md

 }
 ```

-Result when the button is toggled on:
+Result when the toggled in on:

 ![Background blue](./images/background_toggled_blue.png)

-Result when the button is toggled off:
+Result when the toggled is off:

 ![Background pink](./images/background_toggled_pink.png)

+### What's next?

 This is one of infinitely many possible widgets we can create in the iTwin Viewer.
 Feel free to explore sample widgets on our [sample showcase](https://www.itwinjs.org/sample-showcase/).